Rebel Wilson Sues Media Group For Sabotaging Her Film Career

 In one article, Wilson alleges the writer goes to greater lengths in trying to establish the idea that she’s a “serial liar,” who tells fabricated stories in the hopes of getting attention from the right Hollywood moguls.

 Summing up her allegations, Rebel says the articles claim the Pitch Perfect star has lied about her age, her real name, and her background, all for the purposes of getting cast in Hollywood blockbusters.
-Ms. Wilson adds that none of the magazines have contacted her for comment, before running the stories.
+Ms. Wilson adds that none of the magazines had contacted her for comment before running the stories.

-“Ms Wilson will give evidence that after the articles, her contracts were terminated,” said Renee Enbom, lawyer for Rebel Wilson.
+“Ms. Wilson will give evidence that after the articles, her contracts were terminated,” said Renee Enbom, lawyer for Rebel Wilson.
 “She was told she was too divisive… it’s destroyed (her) reputation as a fair and honest person.”

 Hollywood producer Peter Principato (Central Intelligence, Wet Hot American Summer) is expected to testify on Wilson’s behalf, sharing a professional opinion on the effects the articles have had on Rebel’s career.